Discover BBC Good Food's top 10 destinations for food lovers to visit in 2019. Tick these fabulous foodie countries off your travel bucket list.

 7. Pittsburgh, USA

 Need an alternative East Coast city break?
-In April this year (2019), British Airways starts direct flights from Heathrow to Pittsburgh, making this little-known Pennsylvanian city easier to visit.
+In April this year (2019), British Airways starts direct flights from Heathrow to Pittsburgh, making this less familiar Pennsylvanian city easier to visit.
 Andy Warhol is Steel Town’s best-known local boy, and its post-industrial landscape is littered with vibrant street art.
 And an arty vibe defines its burgeoning food scene, where cheap rents (by American city standards) have seen young chefs pursuing ambitious, creative cuisine catering to the Pittsburgh’s demographic of young upwardly mobile urban migrants.

 With hotels and dining more affordable than they’ve been in decades, that trip of a lifetime to Japan could be within reach.
 Host of the 2019 Rugby World Cup, and the 2020 Summer Olympics cities like Tokyo and Osaka will get huge international attention, but for foodie travellers, the country has so much more to offer.
 Specialist operators are increasingly making headway into rural areas such as the beautiful Yamaguchi and Shimane Prefectures, and the islands of the Inland Sea, combining cookery classes, market visits and the chance to try plenty of natural onsen (hot springs), this is much more than a Kobe beef and sushi sightseeing tour.